Data-Scientist/data-scientist.github.com/about.md

 ---
 layout: page
 permalink: /about/
-title: About the Theme
+title: About Us
-tagline: Minimal Mistakes, a Jekyll Theme
+tagline: About Lords, our motivation, our goals
-tags: [about, Jekyll, theme, responsive]
+tags: [about, Lords, theme, responsive]
-modified: 9-9-2013
+modified: 26-04-2014
 image:
   feature: texture-feature-02.jpg
   credit: Texture Lovers